sfarajli/farajli.net/posts/gentoo.md

 to gentoo, at that time if you were to ask me the best package manager I would have unhesitantly said arch's pacman, while I still thing that pacman is the best
 <strong class="color1">binary</strong> package manager
-for the past few months I have started to really like gentoo and its package manager, portage and there are different reasons for that.
+for the past few months I have started to really like gentoo and its package manager portage and there are different reasons for that.

 ### Compiling programs makes more sense than downloading binaries.